Professor Stavros Brekoulakis, LLB (Athens) LLM (London) PhD (London)

 Email: email@example.comTelephone: +44 (0)20 7882 8215Room Number: Lincoln's Inn Fields

-His current research projects revolve around the following areas:
+- His current research projects evolve around the following areas:

-- Policies, Public Policy and Public Interest in law
+- Policies, Public Policy and the protection of the Public Interest in the law of Arbitration

 - Consent, Third Parties and Non-Signatories in International Arbitration

 - Ethics and Regulation of Third-Party Funding in International Arbitration

 Brekoulakis is currently leading a major empirical and interdisciplinary (law, psychology and politics) project on Impartiality in Investor State Dispute Settlement.
 This is a five-year research project which employs a mix-empirical methodology (interviews, surveys and content analysis) aimed at investigating the legal doctrine of impartiality in arbitral decision making.

 He is also working on a book on The Policies of English Arbitration Law (OUP forthcoming); working on an edited volume on International Commercial Courts (CUP forthcoming); and participates in the long-term Comparative Law and Procedure Project of the Max Planck Institute Luxembourg